Essential Oils For Cellulite

 When working in my clinic with cellulite clients I always include juniper berry essential oil in the blend due to its powerful diuretic action.
-Citrus oils such as lemon and grapefruit are effective lymphatic system stimulants and they blend well with juniper berry creating an effective synergy.
+Citrus oils such as lemon and grapefruit essential oil are effective lymphatic system stimulants and they blend well with juniper berry creating an effective synergy.

-Since many experts feel that hormonal imbalances are responsible for causing cellulite, geranium oil can be beneficial in your blend since it has a balancing effect on hormones.
-Other useful essential oils that you can use in your anti-cellulite treatment plan include; carrot seed, cypress, ginger, lime, rosemary and thyme white.
+Since many experts feel that hormonal imbalances are responsible for causing cellulite, geranium essential oil can be beneficial in your blend since it has a balancing effect on hormones.
+Other useful essential oils that you can use in your anti-cellulite treatment plan include: carrot seed, cypress, ginger, lime, rosemary and thyme white.

-When making your blend for a massage oil, lotion or cream, add no more than 5 drops in total of your individual or blended essential oils to every 10mls of your chosen carrier.
+When making your blend for massage oil, lotion or cream, add no more than 5 drops in total of your individual or blended essential oils to every 10mls of your chosen carrier oil.
 Massage the blend well in, and whilst standing up roll folds of flesh between your thumb and fingers to break up the fatty deposits.
 Start above the knees and work upwards towards the groin, and then repeat on the back of your thighs.

 Cellulite oils bath blend

-Here’s a great cellulite-busting blend for the bath; add 2 drops of juniper berry, 2 drop of sweet fennel, 1 drop of cypress and 1 drop of grapefruit.
-Run your bath before adding any essential oils, and be sure to agitate the water sufficiently to ensure the oils are dispersed sufficiently, or use a Bath Dispersant.
+Here’s a great cellulite-busting blend for the bath; add 2 drops of juniper berry, 2 drops of sweet fennel, 1 drop of cypress and 1 drop of grapefruit.
+Run your bath before adding any essential oils, and be sure to agitate the water sufficiently to ensure the oils are dispersed sufficiently or use a Bath Dispersant.

 Once absorbed into your bloodstream, these essential oils will really get to work boosting your circulatory system and stimulating the lymph flow.
 The elimination of toxins is absolutely vital in the treatment of cellulite, so drink plenty of water to help with this process.

 Don’t forget though, no matter what regime you choose you will still need to look at your diet and exercise more if you really want to beat this lumpy, bumpy problem.
 And you can’t expect a miracle cure if you only start treatments a month before your holiday!
 So the sooner you start, the sooner you will be ready to hit the beach with your new, cellulite-free body.